rngesus-wept/puflantu/artifacts/basic_verbs.md

 ## Come
 * We have come to visit you in peace (The Day the Earth Stood Still)
-* -- Wy serwbnes tidul goconexum-kas os capwyil
+* -- Wy talkes tidul goconexum-kas os capwyil
 * Santa Claus is comin to town (Movie)
 * -- Santu Kulos fw elmi capatil
 * Coming to America